Canop/bacon/README.md

 ### What are the supported platforms ?

-It should work on most unix systems, including linux and Mac OSX.

-It should work on a decent terminal on Windows 11+ but I didn't test.
+It works on all decent terminals on linux, Max OSX and Windows.

 ### Why "bacon" ?